 The Company adopted a Stock Option Plan (the "Plan") to grant incentive stock options to directors, officers, employees and consultants.
 Under the Plan, the aggregate number of common shares that may be subject to option at any one time may not exceed 10% of the issued common shares of the Company as of that date, including options granted prior to the adoption of the Plan.
 Options granted may not exceed a term of 10 years, and the term will be reduced to one year following the date of death of the optionee.
 All options vest when granted unless they are otherwise specified by the Board of Directors or if they are granted for investor relations activities.
 Options granted for investor relations activities vest over a twelve-month period with no more than 25% of the options vesting in any three-month period.

-During the year ended August 31, 2020, the Company recognized a share-based payment expense in the amount of \$96,301 in connection with the options granted during the year (2019 - \$552,862).
+During the year ended August 31, 2021, the Company recognized \$642,973 (2020 - \$96,301) of share-based payment expense in connection with 3,675,000 (2020 - 1,200,000) options granted during the year.